Minutes for September 29, 2025History icon Archived Minutes

 Name

-RESOLVED, that the Board of Education hereby approves to abolish the following positions for 2023-2024 school year:
+RESOLVED, that the Board of Education adopts the following new job description:

 Position